Arrival on site

 Providers of out-of-school activities should keep a written or electronic list of the children in each group they work with for at least 21 days for Test and Trace purposes.

-Scotland Test and Protect: Scotland’s NHS tracking and testing programme – data will need to be collected as part of ticketing and visiting.
+Scotland’s NHS tracking and testing programme – data will need to be collected as part of ticketing and visiting and held for 21 days.

 Many sites are asking visitors to pre-book their visit, to allow them to manage numbers of visitors in their spaces.
 The pre-booking process can also be used to help manage your test and trace records.